glitchless/GamesGlitchlessStatic/incremental/gtnh/config/betterquesting/Readme.md

-# Doing quests for GTNH with GitHub Desktop
+# Working on Quests for GTNH with GitHub Desktop

 1. Fork the GT-New-Horizons-Modpack repo to your github account.
 This is not actually needed if Dream has added you as a developer.
 2. Add the repo to your GitHub Desktop by clicking `Code` and then `Open with GitHub Desktop`.
 When asked, choose `contribute to parent repo`.
 That way new branches are automatically based on the GTNewHorizons/GT-New-Horizons-Modpack master branch.
-3. Before you being making changes you want to click `Fetch origin` to get the latest updates and then start a new branch (`Branch`, then `New Branch`).
+3. Before you begin making changes, you want to click `Fetch origin` to get the latest updates and then start a new branch (`Branch`, then `New Branch`).
 If you followed 2. that will automatically be based on the GTNewHorizons/GT-New-Horizons-Modpack master branch.
-4. Start GTNH. (you need the full game, not a development environment)
+4. Start GTNH.
+You need the full game, not a development environment.
+You should also check that you are using the latest BQ from https://github.com/GTNewHorizons/BetterQuesting/releases (you should only use normal versions, not pre-versions).
 5. Replace the DefaultQuests folder in your config/betterquesting game files with the one from your github folder.
 That means to delete the existing folder and then copy in the one from github, do not merge them!
-6. Then do `/bq_admin default load` in the game.
+6. Run `/bq_admin default load` in the game chat.
+(Apparently it can crash if you run it immediately when entering a world, so wait a few seconds to be sure.)
 7. Double check your questbook is indeed up to date with the latest changes on GTNewHorizons/GT-New-Horizons-Modpack.
 8. Use `/bq_admin edit` to unlock edit mode.
 Now you can actually start editing quests!
 9. While doing changes, make regular commits to your branch.
 To do so start by using `/bq_admin default save`.
 LOOK REALLY CLOSELY AT THE COMMAND AND MAKE SURE IT SAYS *SAVE*.
 LIKE SERIOUSLY STARE AT IT.